DmxLarchey/Mso/README.md

 # The multiset path ordering in Coq/Rocq

 We use the theorem `Acc_mso_iff` to establish the well-foundedness of the multiset path ordering `mpo`, a nested form of `mso` above.
-The proof we implement is somewhat inspired, but arguably also simplified, from the proof given by Jean Goubault-Larecq in [_A Constructive Proof of the Topological Kruskal Theorem_](http://www.lsv.ens-cachan.fr/Publis/PAPERS/PDF/JGL-mfcs13.pdf).
+The proof we implement is somewhat inspired, but arguably also simplified, from the proof given by Jean Goubault-Larrecq in [_A Constructive Proof of the Topological Kruskal Theorem_](http://www.lsv.ens-cachan.fr/Publis/PAPERS/PDF/JGL-mfcs13.pdf).

-The `mpo` is inductively defined on rose trees as:
+In the supplementary file [`mpo.v`](mpo.v) (which imports `mso.vo`, so compile this one first), the `mpo` is inductively defined on rose trees as:
 ```coq
 Variables (X : Type) (R : X → X → Prop).